If you own a business that focuses on science and technology services, filing for a trademark is a must.

 Scientific Research, Development, and Surveying Services

-Class 42 services may also relate to research.
+Class 42 also covers marks related to scientific and technological research.
 This includes all forms of scientific research and consulting, as well as almost all commercial research.

 Miscellaneous Design Services